xKrishnaSaxena/transact-with-indexing/ootd.md

 - [x] get the deposit address from the db
 - [x] index the eth blocks for the transaction history of the deposit addresses
+- [x] keep polling the blockchain for new blocks
 - [x] update the balances ->

   - [x] approach 1